open-sauced/intro/docs/intro-to-oss/how-to-contribute-to-open-source.md

 4. **Don't skip and delete anything in the template**

-   What's important is that you must complete the template and never delete or modify it, even if you think a section doesn't apply to your contribution.
+   What's important is that you must fill in every section in the template that doesn't say "optional" or doesn't mean for the core team or staff to fill in.
+Also, you must never delete or modify the template, even if you think a section doesn't apply to your contribution.

    If a section is irrelevant to your changes, leave a comment explaining why it's irrelevant or provide a brief "N/A" response.
 If you still need help with what to fill in, look at the previous pull requests and see how other contributors have done that.

 ##### Required Information to Provide in Most Pull Request Templates

-Every project has its own pull request structure and information that the maintainers need to have.
-But in general, they will need the following:
+Every project is unique.
+Each has its own pull request template structure and requires specific information to be provided.
+However, all projects typically require the following:

 - **Title**